DIDSR/calzone/README.md

 Run `python cal_metrics.py -h` to see the help information and usage.
 To use the package in your Python code, please refer to the examples in the documentation pages.

 A GUI is available by running `python calzoneGUI.py` under the gui directory.
 Support for the GUI is experiment and requires additional dependencies (i.e., `nicegui`).
+An experimental executable file (Calzone.exe) can be found under gui/dist.

 Alternatively, you can run `cal_metrics`  directly after installation for Command line interface.